 Interested homeowners may also drop out of a program due to administrative delays, inconvenient program requirements (e.g. home energy audits), mortgage issues, or restrictive program requirements (e.g. energy saving targets).
-LIC/PACE programs should therefore be designed to ortgage lender approval can be a significant barrier to participation.

-streamline the application and approval process for the homeowner.
+LIC/PACE programs should therefore be designed to streamline the application and approval process for the homeowner.
 Furthermore, the program should balance the PDA's need for standardized measures that permit economies of scale with a homeowner's need for flexibility.